apache/spark/docs/streaming-programming-guide.md

 application left off.
 Note that this can be done only with input sources that support source-side buffering (like Kafka, and Flume) as data needs to be buffered while the previous application down and the upgraded application is not yet up.

+Note that both these mechanisms will not be able to load earlier checkpoint information from the pre-upgrade code.
+The checkpoint information essentially contains serialized Scala/Java/Python objects and trying to deserialize objects with new, modified classes may lead to errors.

 ***